ToastNumber/brainfunk/README.md

 #BrainFunk
-A command-line interface for interpreting the esoteric language BrainF%$k. asd.
+A command-line interface for interpreting the esoteric language BrainF%$k. asd. jkl.

 ##Usage
 Run your program using the command `java brainfunk.BrainFunk (true|false) FILENAME [INPUT]`